-Jaap, who participated in the roundtable discussions during the Water Mission New York, says that the Netherlands has indeed a lot to share about fighting the effects of climate change, but they're also is a lot to be learned from American practices.
-The Netherlands, for example, has not experienced disaster for the past sixty years and learning how to recover from it will be valuable knowledge.
+Jaap, who participated in the roundtable discussions during the Water Mission New York, says that the Netherlands has indeed a lot to share about fighting the effects of climate change, but there also is a lot to be learned from the American practices.
+The Netherlands, for example, have not experienced disaster for the past sixty years and learning how to recover from it will be a valuable knowledge.

 Dutch Water Design